4 Successful Marketing Offers for Promoting Delivery & Takeout

-Customers love the convenience that delivery affords them, especially when they can’t leave their house or don’t have time to whip up a home-cooked meal, with 63% of consumers agreeing that it’s more convenient to get delivery than to dine out.
-Though delivery can help increase profits for your restaurant, particularly while dining rooms are closed due to COVID-19, to make it a viable revenue stream, you must take the time to foster direct relationships with your customers that will keep them ordering with your restaurant for years to come.
+Customers love the convenience that online ordering affords them, especially when they can’t leave their house or don’t have time to whip up a home-cooked meal, with 63% of consumers agreeing that it’s more convenient to get takeout than to dine out.
+Though online ordering can help increase profits for your restaurant, particularly while dining rooms are closed due to COVID-19, to make it a viable revenue stream, you must take the time to foster direct relationships with your customers that will keep them ordering with your restaurant for years to come.

 The best restaurant brands know that staying top of mind with guests through personalized and engaging marketing efforts is the only sure way to keep customers coming back to order with them time and time again.
 So how can you get more orders, more often?
-Read on to learn how brands across the U.S., including Fleming’s Steakhouse, Marea, Mexicue and Urban Grub, are leveraging their delivery offerings to boost revenue and increase guest loyalty.
+Read on to learn how brands including Fleming’s Steakhouse, Marea, Mexicue and Urban Grub, are leveraging their takeout offerings to boost revenue and increase guest loyalty.

 One way to stay top of mind for guests is by creating a delivery or pick up offering that is only available on a certain day of the week — whether Taco Tuesday, Margarita Monday or in the case of Fleming’s Prime Steakhouse & Wine Bar, Tomahawk Tuesday.
 Offering guests a 3-course dinner for two to enjoy at home, Fleming’s is tying their offer to a specific day, drumming up excitement by only offering it once a week.
 Known in marketing circles as ‘scarcity marketing,’ this specific tactic plays into “consumers’ fear of losing their freedom of choice.
 Simply put, if a product isn’t [widely] available, it suddenly becomes more attractive.”